allernotfound/cvtweaks/README.md

 # CVTweaks
-CVTweaks is a collection of features designed to make playing on the Cubeville minecraft server (`cubeville.org`) more efficiently.
+CVTweaks is a collection of features designed to make playing on the Cubeville minecraft server (`cubeville.org`) more efficient.

 ## Features:
 ### Free: